See how we helped one of our readers pull off Thanksgiving in a small house, even without a dining room.

 Have Super Detailed Plans

 Planning is oh, so important anyway, but when you’ve got a tight space for a venue, planning is even more essential.
 Write down every detail from room layouts to menus to guest lists to entertainment, and have a clear timeline.
-You can pick up my HERO Event Planner or my HERO Holiday Planner to help you nail down all the bullet points.
+You can pick up my Printable Event Planner or my Printable Holiday Planner to help you nail down all the bullet points.